toramameseven/markdown-docx/README.md

 ## Known Issues

+* Inline Image does not work.
-* Inline Images do not work.
+* Inline math does not work.
 * HTML does not work.
+* Block quote does no work.

 ## How to package